Summary

 Concerns about immunisation side effects

-If an adverse event following immunisation is unexpected, persistent or severe, or if you are worried about yourself or your child's condition after immunisation, see your doctor or immunisation nurse as soon as possible, or go directly to a hospital.
-It is also important to seek medical advice if you (or your child) are unwell, as this may be due to other illness rather than because of the immunisation.
+If the side effects following immunisation are unexpected, persistent, or severe or if you are worried about your or your child’s condition after a vaccination, see your doctor or immunisation provider as soon as possible or go directly to a hospital.

 Where to get help